top of page

 Hulk and the Agents of SMASH Season 1

-Follows Ultimate Spider-Man's format, teaming him with She-Hulk, Red Hulk, ABomb & Skaar, giving them military vehicles & breaking the 4th wall at every opportunity.
-Skews young outside of an appreciated 2001 A Space Odyssey reference.
+It follows Ultimate Spider-Man's format, with Hulk teaming with She-Hulk, Red Hulk, A-Bomb and Skaar, gives them military vehicles and break the 4th wall at every opportunity.
+It skews very young outside of an appreciated 2001: A Space Odyssey reference.

 Premiere: Aug 11, 2013